 Ms. Keller is passionate in her advocacy for the recognition that Florida’s seaports serve as the gateway to the world — importing goods for the nation’s consumers; providing export services to the nation’s manufacturers; and, creating hundreds of thousands of jobs for Floridians.
 These goods, services and jobs will thrive as transportation infrastructure investments support Florida’s competitive role in the global economy.

-In addition to experience with the maritime industry, Ms. Keller has more than ten years of experience in land use planning where she served as a senior analyst with the Department of Economic Opportunity in strategic planning and community planning.
+In addition to experience with the maritime industry, Ms. Keller has more than ten years of experience in land use planning where she served as a senior analyst with the Department of Community Affairs in strategic planning and community planning.
 During this time, Ms. Keller was staff to the South Florida Ecosystem Restoration Working Group and worked with federal, state, local and private interests to prepare a strategic plan for Everglades Restoration.
 Ms. Keller also served on the Governor’s Commission for the Everglades, the Growth Management Study Commission and the Transportation and Land Use Study Committee.

 Ms. Keller is a graduate of the University of Florida, School of Landscape Architecture, with a degree in Landscape Architecture.
 She was in private practice for nine years.
 Ms. Keller currently resides in Tallahassee, Florida with her husband, Steve.